dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 ### Adding a Welcome Message to Visitors

 To make our application a friendly place, let's add a welcoming message.
-To do that, first we will add two methods and inject `AuthService` to `src/app/app.component.ts` file, making it look like this:
+To do that, first we will add two methods and inject `AuthService` in the `src/app/app.component.ts` file, making it look like this:

 ```typescript
 import { Component } from '@angular/core';